 Concrete floors are becoming all the rage for home designers looking for function and beauty.
 A concrete floor in a kitchen might be exactly what you need to ensure that your little ones don’t stain a wood floor, or cause damage to linoleum.
-They are also beautiful when stained to match your décor (check out our indoor concrete gallery for some great examples).
+They are also beautiful when stained to match your décor.

 You can also opt to score your concrete to add texture and aesthetic appeal to the room.
 In fact, concrete can be dressed up to emulate a lot of other materials without the cost or upkeep they may bring.
 Keep reading to learn more about scored concrete floors and custom finishes:

 Concrete floors are scored after they have been stained.
 The concrete team uses a skill saw with a diamond blade.
 Typically, scoring is only 1/8 to 1/16-inch-deep and can follow a pattern lain out with a chalk line.
 The lines cut are used to add a design element to the field.
 If, for instance, you have stained your floor a single color, scoring it in a grid-like pattern can make the floor look like it was created from individual stones or bricks.
 Irregularly sized rectangles can add more visual appeal to the floor, which you can also consider.

 Scoring can also be done by hand, with a chisel and rubber mallet.
 This method can leave a unique, textural line, but is time-intensive.
 You can also choose to score the concrete before or after the stain is applied.
 When you score after the stain, you are left with nice white lines.
 When you score before staining, the lines may pool extra stain and remain darker once the stain is dry.